-Once you have built your sm model in LTPDA, you can go on and use it in various ways.
-The most common ways are to produce transfer functions (using sm/bode) responses of the system or to simulate the time-domain system response to different inputs (using sm/simulate).
+Once you have built your ssm model in LTPDA, you can go on and use it in various ways.
+The most common ways are to produce transfer functions (using ssm/bode) responses of the system or to simulate the time-domain system response to different inputs (using ssm/simulate).
 Both of these topics will be covered in later sections.